Dominican Republic: European colonization

 Christopher Columbus arrived on the island on December 5, 1492, during the first of his four voyages to the Americas.
 He claimed the land for Spain and named it La Española, due to its diverse climate and terrain, which reminded him of the Spanish landscape.
 In 1496, Bartholomew Columbus, Christopher's brother, built the city of Santo Domingo, Western Europe's first permanent settlement in the "New World".
-The Spaniards created a plantation economy on the island.
-The colony was the springboard for the further Spanish conquest of America and for decades the headquarters of Spanish power in the hemisphere.
+The Spaniards created a plantation economy.